Bjarnos/SelfbotDocs/docs/Setup/index.md

 ---
 title: Setup
-nav_order: 1
+nav_order: 2
 ---

 # Setup Guide
-Welcome to the setup guide.
+Welcome to the setup guide, please select a tutorial from the TOC below: